bdelanghe/amz_sp_api/lib/product-pricing-api-model/README.md

 end

 api_instance = AmzSpApi::ProductPricingApiModel::ProductPricingApi.new
-body = AmzSpApi::ProductPricingApiModel::GetFeaturedOfferExpectedPriceBatchRequest.new # GetFeaturedOfferExpectedPriceBatchRequest |
+body = AmzSpApi::ProductPricingApiModel::GetFeaturedOfferExpectedPriceBatchRequest.new # GetFeaturedOfferExpectedPriceBatchRequest | The batch of `getFeaturedOfferExpectedPrice` requests.

 begin